For a better view, rotate DEVICE to landScape - fine art PRINTS AVAILABLE SOON!

 1 min read

 As advertised, the food looks great on my camera and in person.
 The food, like any other fusion concept, is perhaps more subjective.
-Don't get me wrong, I love both cuisines, but combining the two may be as tricky as I expect.
-The good thing, though, is that some combinations are more aesthetic than actual taste, so the food is not only almost familiar but interesting, to say the least.
-Food titles/names are generic, so I'll be more specific when I can with my captions.
-Enjoy!
+Don't get me wrong, I love both cuisines, but combining the two may be as tricky as one might expect.
+The good thing, though, is that some combinations are more aesthetic than the actual flavors you get from them—that is to say, for example, that the pasta and pizza don’t stray from traditional (but adapted) Italian-inspired recipes.
+Italian food in the Philippines is already "Filipinized."
+They are already fusion dishes in and of themselves.

 The format/servings are interesting; all the dishes by category are priced the same and serve 2-3 persons.